 Special Accommodations:

 Audio testing is available for the Class E General Knowledge exam.
-The exam is offered in English, Spanish, Russian, Arabic, and Creole.
+The exam is offered in English, Arabic, Chinese, French, Haitian Creole, Portuguese, Spanish, Russian, and Vietnamese.